 Prices shown are ‘per person’, based on a travelling party of at least 2 adults.
 The single supplement price needs to be added to the twin/double price if single rooms are required.
 If travelling solo, an additional ‘1-person’ supplement will apply.

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard when necessary.

 Lan Vien Hotel, Hanoi

 A warm welcome awaits guests at the Lan Vien Hotel.
 The hotel offers spacious rooms with luxury hard wood flooring and excellent marble en suite facilities.
 Wi-Fi is available throughout and the sumptuous buffet breakfast on the 11th floor restaurant affording fantastic views across the city is a wonderful way to start the day.
-Perfectly located in the heart of Hanoi's Old Quarter.
-Close to lots of excellent shopping streets and the legendary Hoan Kiem Lake.

 The Ann Hotel, Hanoi